libxml-raku/LibXML-raku/doc/Parser.md

 One of the common parser interfaces of LibXML is the DOM parser.
 This parser reads XML data into a DOM like data structure, so each tag can get accessed and transformed.

 LibXML's DOM parser is not only capable to parse XML data, but also (strict) HTML files.
-There are three ways to parse documents - as a string, as a Perl filehandle, or as a filename/URL.
+There are three ways to parse documents - as a string, as a Raku filehandle, or as a filename/URL.
 The return value from each is a [LibXML::Document ](LibXML::Document ) object, which is a DOM object.

 All of the functions listed below will throw an exception if the document is invalid.
 To prevent this causing your program exiting, wrap the call in a try {} block